Georgia Tech: Establishment

 The idea of a technology school in Georgia was introduced in 1865 during the Reconstruction period.
-Two former Confederate officers, Major John Fletcher Hanson (an industrialist) and Nathaniel Edwin Harris (a politician and eventually Governor of Georgia), who had become prominent citizens in the town of Macon, Georgia, after the Civil War, believed that the South needed to improve its technology to compete with the North's industrialization.
-Because the American South of that era was mainly populated by agricultural workers and few technical developments were occurring, they proposed to establish a technology school.
+Two former Confederate officers, Major John Fletcher Hanson (an industrialist) and Nathaniel Edwin Harris (a politician and eventually governor of Georgia), who had become prominent citizens in the town of Macon, Georgia, after the Civil War, believed that the South needed to improve its technology to compete with the North's industrialization.
+Many Southerners at this time agreed with this idea, known as the New South Creed.
+Because the American South of that era was mainly populated by agricultural workers and technical developments lagged, they proposed establishing a technology school.

 In 1882, the Georgia State Legislature authorized a committee, led by Harris, to visit the Northeast to learn how technology schools worked.
 They were impressed by the polytechnic educational models developed at the Massachusetts Institute of Technology and the Worcester County Free Institute of Industrial Science (now Worcester Polytechnic Institute).
-The committee recommended adapting the Worcester model, which stressed a combination of "theory and practice", the "practice" component including student employment and production of consumer items to generate revenue for the school.
+The committee recommended adapting the Worcester model, which stressed a combination of "theory and practice," the "practice" component including student employment and production of consumer items to generate revenue for the school.

 On October 13, 1885, Georgia Governor Henry D. McDaniel signed the bill to create and fund the new school.
 In 1887, Atlanta pioneer Richard Peters donated to the state 4 acre of the site of a failed garden suburb called Peters Park.
-The site was bounded on the south by North Avenue, and on the west by Cherry Street.
+The site was bounded on the south by North Avenue and on the west by Cherry Street.
 He then sold five adjoining acres of land to the state for US$10,000,.
-This land was near Atlanta's northern city limits at the time of its founding, although the city has since expanded several miles beyond it.
+This land was near Atlanta's northern city limits at the time of its founding, although the city has since expanded beyond it.
 A historical marker on the large hill in Central Campus says that the site occupied by the school's first buildings once held fortifications to protect Atlanta during the Atlanta campaign of the American Civil War.
-The surrender of the city took place in 1864 on what is today the southwestern boundary of the Georgia Tech campus.
+The surrender of the city took place in 1864 on what today is the southwestern boundary of the Georgia Tech campus.